kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 The actual resources are used by the scheduler to calculate the available CPU number for the node (see [KEP-1287](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/1287-in-place-update-pod-resources#scheduler-and-api-server-interaction)).
 The actual resources reflect the container resource current state, reported by the runtime.

 When a pod resize passes admission, the CPU request is applied immediately (updating cpu.weight in cgroup v2), but the cpuset is applied after a delay.
-Therefore, in `convertToAPIContainerStatuses`, before the cpuset is applied, the actual resources are not updated; after the cpuset is applied (i.e., after at least the `scale-delay-time` expires and the new cpuset is applied), the actual resources are converted to the current cpu.weight value.
+Therefore, in `convertToAPIContainerStatuses`, before the cpuset is applied, the actual resources are not updated; after the cpuset is applied (i.e., after at least `scaleDownGracePeriodSeconds` has elapsed and the new cpuset is applied), the actual resources are converted to the current cpu.weight value.

 Note: Before the checkpoint is updated and the cpuset is applied, if the runtime-reported CPU resource request (value from cpu.weight in cgroup v2) were used to update the actual resources during the delay, it would cause a mismatch between the available CPU number reported to the scheduler and the actual available CPUs in kubelet.
 This would result in a new pod being scheduled to the node but failing to allocate CPU resources, leading to an `UnexpectedAdmissionError`.
 Deferring the actual resources update until after cpuset application prevents this scenario from occurring.